recyclejs/recycle/README.md

 ```

 ## Replacing Redux Connect
-If you are using Redux (and store object is defined in context),
+If you are using Redux,
 Recycle component can also be used as a container (an alternative to Redux `connect`).

 Advantage of this approach is full controll over component updates - components will not be forceUpdated when state is changed.